 Zero compression, pixel perfect

-The DCX1000 delivers every pixel of every video frame with zero compression and zero latency, fulfilling the needs of even the most demanding graphical applications and guaranteeing perfect video synchronization for multiple display applications.
+The DCX Digital KVM Matrix Switch delivers every pixel of every video frame with zero compression and zero latency, fulfilling the needs of even the most demanding graphical applications and guaranteeing perfect video synchronization for multiple display applications.

-Secure system configuration is provided by the Web user interface (UI), which is also compatible with tablets and mobile devices.
+Secure system configuration is provided by the Web user interface, which is also compatible with tablet and mobile devices.
 The UI gives an administrator control for connected devices, enabling the choice of video only, shared, private, or exclusive access modes to be set up.
 In private mode, other users are able to view the shared video but have no keyboard and mouse access to the target.
 In exclusive mode, no other user has access to the configuration.